local-ch/lhs/README.md

 #### Identify and cast known records when including records

-When including linked resources with `includes` or `includes_all`, already defined records and their endpoints and configurations are used to make the requests to fetch the additional data.
+When including linked resources with `includes`, already defined records and their endpoints and configurations are used to make the requests to fetch the additional data.

 That also means that options for endpoints of linked resources are applied when requesting those in addition.